We often emphasize IQ as the strongest predictor of success and we overlook emotional intelligence -the greatest factor in determining later success.

 We tend to overlook social-emotional development when it comes to observing our baby’s overall development.
 We take a closer look at motor milestones and worry about their future IQs.
 However, emotional stability and the ability to control and detect feelings is arguably a better predictor of success.

 Our social and emotional development are crucial and they impact our future success.
-That’s why it is important to take a closer look into it and understand its bases in order to take advantage of the possibility to harness this limbic molding with sensitive parenting.
-The limbic system is the brain structure that is involved in motivation, emotion, learning, and memory, it takes into account our innate temperament and our moldable personality.
-As I mentioned before, the limbic system also processes our memories, and our emotions related to them are intrinsically tied.
-It’s a complex aspect of our development– that since an early age contains the beginnings of who we are.
+That’s why it is important to take a closer look into it and understand its bases, in order to take advantage of the possibility to harness this limbic molding with sensitive parenting.
+The limbic system is the brain structure that is involved in motivation, emotion, learning, and memory, it takes into account our innate temperament and our malleable personality.
+As I mentioned before, the limbic system also processes our memories, and the emotions related to them are intrinsically tied.
+It’s a complex aspect of our development that, since an early age, contains the beginnings of who we are.